 11. Whitworth University

 Located in Washington’s second-largest city, Whitworth has been investing considerable time and money in developing its campus.
 In recent years, the school has poured $100 million of investment into its infrastructure – and all construction projects since 2010 have been LEED-certified.
 Next up?
-The Cowles Music Center is undergoing substantial renovations and a 37,000 sq. ft. expansion is set to open in the fall of 2016.
+The Cowles Music Center is undergoing substantial renovations and a 37,000 sq. ft. expansion.
 Continued investments such as these have helped Whitworth go toe-to-toe against the best Washington colleges around.
 As an affiliate of the Presbyterian Church, students are equipped to follow Christ, serve their community and thrive academically.
 And thrive they do: the graduation rate stands at a steady 75%.

 Net Price: $26,037/yr

 Minutes away from Spokane, Eastern Washington University offers students a mix of urban and rural living, combining a small campus atmosphere with robust NCAA Division I athletics.
 The student body includes 13,000 individuals who hail from 43 states and 70 countries.
 And while the school is officially mid-size, the Eagles adopt a small-size attitude where you can count on a safe, friendly atmosphere.
 EWU is sure to have programs of interest to even the most eclectic and undecided of students, making it a fixture on any list of cheap Washington colleges.
 Offerings include Disability Studies and Universal Access, Military Science, Creative Writing, and American Indian Studies.
 As compensation for your time, you’ll be well-rewarded with an average ROI of $231,700 over 20 years.